lahm3d/2022-10-25-USGS_CDI-online/index.md

 <h2 id="pre-workshop-tasks">Pre-Workshop Tasks</h2>
 Please complete the following tasks before the workshop starts:

-* Install R and R-Studio (see under setup
+* Install R and R-Studio (see <a href"https://datacarpentry.org/geospatial-workshop/setup.html">Option A: Local Installation</a>)
+* Please review [Introduction to Geospatial Concepts](https://datacarpentry.org/geospatial-workshop/setup.html), if you are new to working with geospatial data and analysis.

 {% comment %}